-There are 2 other major points of link building that most people fail to realize.
-(1) The amount of links you’ve had pointing to your website historically matters compared to the amount of new links you’re planning to build.
-You can’t go too fast or you’ll be penalized… even if they are good links.
-We call this “link velocity”.
+There are two other significant points of link building that most people fail to realize.
+(1) The amount of links you’ve had pointing to your website historically matters compared to the number of new links you’re planning to build.
+You can’t go too fast or you’ll be penalized… even if they are useful links.
+We call this “link velocity.”
 It’s the amount of new or lost links over a period of time.
 (2) The places you obtain links from should vary, just like a natural website would be able to achieve.
-You can’t have just a large quantity of just 1 type of link.
+You can’t have only a large quantity of just 1 type of link.
 For example, don’t go overboard on directory submissions.
 Having 100 directory links and 0 of another kind of link from another source makes your link building look unnatural and suspicious.
 It’s easy to see this type of activity from the search engines perspective and easy to catch you in the act.
 Don’t get penalized by taking the lazy road to link building.
-Diversify your links and the types you acquire as well as how fast you acquire them.
+Diversify your links and the types you acquire as well as how fast you receive them.

 7. Misconception: SEO methods are classic methods.

-Since SEO is an ever-evolving process, SEO recommendations can easily become outdated.
-Due to new and modern demands, the accepted practices are modified regularly.
-5 years ago, the application of the same methods may be ideal as the methods can improve online presence and increase profit potential significantly.
+Since SEO is an ever-evolving process, SEO recommendations can quickly become outdated.
+Due to new and modern demands, accepted practices are modified regularly.
+Five years ago, the application of the same methods may be ideal as the processes can improve online presence and increase profit potential significantly.
 Today, however, many of these classic methods and strategies are virtually useless.
-In fact, some of the original practices can cause penalties.
-It’s important to know what the SEO strategies of today are and you almost have to forget what companies used to do 5 years ago.
-It’s a completely different ball game today.
+Some of the original practices can cause penalties.
+It’s important to know what the SEO strategies of today are and you almost have to forget what companies used to do five years ago.
+It’s an entirely different ball game today.

-Especially if you’re aiming for long-term SEO results, always remember to regularly update your methods of SEO applications.
-Particularly, you should focus on the newest influential factors (to search engines) and algorithm updates since the guidelines change over time.
+Especially if you’re aiming for long-term SEO results, always remember to update your methods of SEO applications regularly.
+Mainly, you should focus on the newest influential factors (to search engines) and algorithm updates since the guidelines change over time.
 Since there are new developments (such as Google’s Panda Update and smart metrics) in the field, you definitely wouldn’t want to be left behind in the game.
-For example: social media marketing now plays a large influence on how well your content is received by your audience and how much authority the search engines might give you credit for.
+For example, social media marketing now plays a significant influence on how well your audience receives your content and how much authority the search engines might give you credit for.

 8. Misconception: SEO is simply about ranking #1 in search results.

-Indeed, being the dominant website in a particular industry is important.
-SEO, however, is not simply about the rankings.
-Don’t get us wrong, it’s always neat and impressive to see your URL as the #1 result in Google for a given keyword query.
+Indeed, being the dominant website in a particular industry is essential.
+SEO, however, is not merely about the rankings.
+Don’t get us wrong; it’s always neat and impressive to see your URL as the #1 result in Google for a given keyword query.
 As the leader in your category, you should remember that visitors who exhibit interest in your brand consider you as their go-to resource.
 Due to your dependable reputation, you gradually earn the trust of target audiences, potential customers, and even the general crowd.
-It’s well known that the general audience that searches online considers the top of Google to be closely regarded as the most trusted results.
+It’s well known that the broad audience that searches online considers the top of Google to be carefully regarded as the most trusted results.
 That’s right, automatic trust from most people, just for being at the top.

 What SEO should be about (apart from aiming for #1):

-- First and foremost, a good user experience with website layout and information presented
+- First and foremost, good user experience with website layout and information presented

 - A well web-mastered website so that not only is your website functional, but the small details are paid attention to